 In fact, this time, Machel and his crew came for more than show biz; they came to get to know Belize.

-The extraordinary occurrence of an international artist like Machel showing particular interest for Belize and it’s culture is a special rarity.
+The extraordinary occurrence of an international artist like Machel showing interest for Belize and its culture is a special rarity.
 He has traveled all over the country.
-He’s been to Cayo, Stann Creek and the cayes.
-He’s visited sites such as Xunantunich, Shark Ray Alley, Sand Bar, and the Actun Tunichil Muknal cave.
+He’s been to Cayo, Stann Creek, and the cayes.
+He went to sites such as Xunantunich, Shark Ray Alley, Sand Bar, and the Actun Tunichil Muknal cave.

-On the day of Montano’s show, those that were fortunate to attend, enjoyed watching his skillfull dancers performing gymnastic moves and got hyped at the fluid gyrating of Machel’s waist.
+On the day of Montano’s show, those that were fortunate to attend enjoyed watching his skillful dancers performing gymnastic moves and got hyped at the fluid gyrating of Machel’s waist.
 It was difficult not to be overcome by euphoria and cadence.

 Exclaiming his love for Belizean culture both Supa G and Machel Montano held up the Belizean flag whilst performing Supa G’s hit song “Party Insane”.
 If that wasn’t enough, to the crowd’s surprise; Machel ended his concert by announcing that he plans to work on a joint punta album with his friend Suga G.

 Machel promises to return to Belize, which he calls a box of chocolates where there are many flavors but all taste good!